anoaland/anoa-react-native-theme/README.md

 ## Create local stylesheet

-The `AppTheme` also comes with `createStyleSheet` function that let you create custom local styles for your component using theme props values.
+The `AppTheme` also comes with `createStyleSheet` function that let you create custom local styles for your component using theme variables.

 ```tsx
 @AppTheme.withThemeClass()